AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 <a name="stickers"></a>
 ### 6.1 Stickers

-The sample application already includes a set of stickers which will be shown as default pack.
-In addition users can install from the market more packs and they will be added automatically into the stickers panel.
+The sample application already includes a set of stickers which will be shown as a default pack.
-If you want to use those stickers just copy the folder "assets/stickers" into your application project.
-If you don't want to include default stickers you need to change a value in the file "plugins.xml" included in the res/values folder:
+In addition, users can install more packs from the market and they will be added automatically into the stickers panel.
+If you want to use default stickers, just copy the folder "assets/stickers" into your application project.
+If you don't want to include default stickers, you need to change a value in the file `plugins.xml`, included in the res/values folder:

 Change the line: